blade-lang/blade/apps/nyssa/docs/testing.md

 # Testing

-Blade comes shipped with a test runner called `qi` designed to run tests are out the directory `tests` and for this reason.
+Blade comes shipped with a test runner called `qi` designed to run tests are out the `tests` directory.
 Nyssa provides the default interface to the test runner via the `test` command allowing you to write and run tests for your Blade applications out of the box.
+For this reason, Nyssa considers all files in the `test` directory as test files and will automatically create the directory for you when you create a new project.

-Both Nyssa and `Qi` ship with Blade allowing you write comprehensive tests without any third-party package.
+Both _Nyssa_ and `Qi` ship with Blade allowing you write comprehensive tests without any third-party package.

 ### Writing a simple test